Meet The Moo Croo!

 Hi, I’m Beck and I started Moo Music Chesterfield and Dronfield in September 2017, then in September 2019 expanded into Mosborough and Eckington areas.

 I live with my husband Sean and proud mum to Scarlette (6) and Dexter (5).
 Before Moo, I was a primary teacher with 5 years’ experience, 3 of which were based in Early Years.

 I decided to leave teaching and set up Moo Music as I wanted a career that would fit around my family.
 I live and breathe Moo and am passionate about bringing fun and excitement to your little ones in sessions.
 Music is such an essential part of our development and as well as being fun and interactive, Moo Music supports many of the Early Years Outcomes in the Early Years Foundation Stage (EYFS).

-During lockdown, I decided to broaden my skill set and become a Baby Massage instructor, once I completed this training at the end of 2020, I got the bug for learning and trained as a Baby Yoga and Toddler/preschool Yoga instructor and Tummy Time instructor.
-I also completed a level 2 certificate in Understanding Children’s and Young Peoples Mental Health as I felt this was an area particularly important at this time.
+During lockdown, I decided to broaden my skill set and became a Baby Massage instructor, once I completed this training at the end of 2020, I got the bug for learning and trained as a Baby Yoga, Toddler/preschool Yoga and Tummy Time instructor.
+I have also completed a level 2 certificate in Understanding Children’s and Young Peoples Mental Health as I felt this was an area particularly important at this time.
 I am also Paediatric First Aid trained and hold an Enhanced DBS certificate.

 So why not come along to one of our sessions and enjoy some Moosical Fun!
 I run all my sessions at our base Little’s Hub Chesterfield on Derby Road!

 Hello everyone!
 I am Kami, I live with my husband, our amazing 1 year old boy and our fluffy, energetic dog, Belle.